-“This will hurt the IRS and its ability to appear to be non-political and non-partisan,” said Nina Olson, executive director of the Center for Taxpayer Rights.
-“If I were there, I would strongly oppose it.”
+“This will hurt the IRS and its ability to appear as a non-political and non-partisan agency,” said Nina Olson, executive director of the Center for Taxpayer Rights.
+"If I were there, I would strongly oppose it."

 Incentive payments are part of the $ 2,2 trillion economic recovery package approved by Congress and signed by Trump on March 27.
 The Treasury Department said nearly 90 million people have already received payments totaling about $ 160 billion.